ENACT HEALTH SAFETY CHANGES IN PHYSICAL SPACES

 - New de-densifying, distancing and disinfecting measures have been implemented.

 Transition 1/3 of Purdue administrative staff to remote work status

 Since early April, nearly 70% of administrative staff have been working remotely at least some of the time, and that effort will continue through the fall and spring semesters, dependent upon on-campus needs.

 Ready buildings, common spaces for activities

 The layout and design of campus buildings and facilities have been assessed one-by-one to ensure proper health and safety updates are made, appropriate signage is posted and public-use areas are addressed.

 - HVAC upgrades, wayfinding aids, de-densified public bathrooms and water system considerations are among the measures underway to ready campus for reopening.

-- Purdue will hire additional building services staff and leverage existing staff resources to meet surge requirements for disinfecting operations.
+- Purdue continues to hire additional building services staff and leverage existing staff resources to meet surge requirements for disinfecting operations.